Learn

 A niche scholarship relates to a well-defined, smaller segment of the applicant population that has a unique skill, attribute, or commonality that few in the general applicant population possess.

-If you’re wondering if your student could apply for a niche scholarship, start with asking them a few questions: What role do you fill in your family, school, or community?
+If you’re wondering if your student could apply for a niche scholarship, start by asking them a few questions: What role do you fill in your family, school, or community?
 What makes you unique?

 Your student may have a few niches they fit into, but the more specific, the better odds they’ll have in attaining a scholarship.
 (Minority = big niche, Learning Disabled = smaller niche.)